The important stuff

 What is the situation with Covid-19 in Cuba?

 Cuba has proactively implemented contact-tracing and testing along with COVID-19 precautionary measures recommended by the WTO.
 They have been enforcing strict social distancing and face mask requirements.
 This has significantly decreased reported active cases of COVID-19, and is expected to continue seeing numbers of active cases decrease.
 They are leaders in development for a Covid-19 vaccine.
-Cuba is now reopening its airports to international travelers.
+Cuba has reopened its airports to international travelers.

-Can I travel to Cuba under the Trump administration?
+Can I travel to Cuba under the Biden administration?